albertvila/dotfiles/README.md

 The setup script is smart enough to back up your existing dotfiles into a `~/.dotfiles_old/` directory if you already have any dotfiles.

 I prefer `zsh` as my shell of choice.
-As such, the setup script will install `oh-my-zsh` and `zsh`.
+As such, the setup script will install `prezto` and `zsh`.
 If `zsh` is installed, and it is not already configured as the default shell, the setup script will execute a `chsh -s $(which zsh)` command.
 This changes the default shell to zsh, and takes effect as soon as a new zsh is spawned or on next login.

+If you prefer `oh-my-zsh` over `prezto` just edit lib/zsh.sh and comment/uncomment the install function.

 Recap
 - Setup dotfiles (Note that the first time you ran the setup script it may throw some vim errors)
 - Install osx dev packages (./install/osx) for brew/pip & atom
-- Install .oh-my-zsh & zsh as shell
+- Install prezto & zsh as shell
 - Shell theme powerlevel9k (https://github.com/bhilburn/powerlevel9k)
 - Colors theme solarized (iterm2, vim, intellij)
-- Fonts poweline
+- Fonts powerline

 ## Installation